Placepots Explained: Best Placepot Betting Strategy

-That is a very popular type of Placepot bet, but there are any number of different Placepot permutations to play with on this pool bet.
+That is a very popular type of placepot bet, but there are any number of different placepot permutations to play with.
 Here are two other popular types of Placepots:

 - Straight Lines - Pick one horse in each of the first six races.
-Stake a minimum of £1 to play: 1 x 1 x 1 x 1 x 1 x 1 - One line with a £10 unit stake = £10 total spend.
+Stake a minimum of A$1 to play: 1 x 1 x 1 x 1 x 1 x 1 - One line with a A$10 unit stake = A$10 total spend.

-The two things to remember are that the minimum unit stake is 10p (10p on each horse selected), and that the placepot dividend is paid to the pound - so you get the amount listed in the placepot dividend for every pound you staked, with rounding occurring for incomplete pounds
+The two things to remember are that the minimum unit stake is A$0.10 ( A$0.10 on each horse selected), and that the placepot dividend is paid to the dollar - so you get the amount listed in the placepot dividend for every dollar you staked, with rounding occurring for incomplete dollars.

 Where to Place a Placepot Bet

 The Placepot is a pool bet, controlled by the Tote Placepot in the UK or Tote Placepot Ireland in Ireland.
-You can make your Placepot bet on-course at the Tote Placepot betting window, via the Tote Placepot online, or at any of the top online bookmakers and betting exchanges such as those listed on the table below.
+You can make your Placepot bet on-course at the Tote Placepot betting window, via the Tote Placepot online, or at any of the best betting sites.

 What Places Are In The Placepot?